Unpaid Internships: Everything You Need to Know

 Cost of Living

 According to Time magazine, the cities where most interns want to work are New York, San Francisco, and Los Angeles.
 Sadly, these are some of the most expensive cities to live in the U.S. People may choose to opt for a paid summer job rather than an internship as they may still be responsible for the rent of temporary housing, but they will likely have more control over choosing a location that has a lower cost of living.

 With all things considered, including the earnings that unpaid interns are not receiving, the amount that they have to spend living in expensive cities, and general cost of living, an unpaid internship could set someone back as much as $12,986.
 Though unpaid internships may lead to a job, as mentioned above, the chances of landing one after graduation is not higher with experience from an unpaid internship.

 If you are considering hiring an unpaid intern, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.